Visual learning: In early childhood

-From the ages 3–8 visual learning improves and begins to take many different forms.
+From the ages 3–8, visual learning improves and begins to take many different forms.
 At the toddler age of 3–5, children's bodily actions structure the visual learning environment.
 At this age, toddlers are using their newly developed sensory-motor skills quite often and fusing them with their improved vision to understand the world around them.
-This is seen by toddler's using their arms to bring objects of interest close to their sensors, such as their eyes and face, to explore the object further.
+This is seen by toddlers using their arms to bring objects of interest close to their sensors, such as their eyes and faces, to explore the object further.
 The act of bringing objects close to their face affects their immediate view by placing their mental and visual attention on that object and just blocking the view of other objects that are around them and out of view.

 There is an emphasis placed on objects and things that are directly in front of them and thus proximal vision is the primary perspective of visual learning.
 This is different from how adults utilize visual learning.
 This difference in toddler vision and adult vision is attributable to their body sizes, and body movements such that their visual experiences are created by their body movement.
-An adults view is broad, due to their larger body size, with most objects in view because of the distance between them and objects.
+An adult's view is broad due to their larger body size, with most objects in view because of the distance between them and objects.
 Adults tend to scan a room, and see everything rather than focusing on one object only.